ZhgChg.Li

 }

 PINCache includes PINMemoryCache and PINDiskCache.
-PINCache will handle reading from file to Memory or writing from Memory to file for us.
-We only need to operate on PINCache.
+PINCache handles reading from files into memory and writing from memory to files for us.
+We only need to interact with PINCache.

 In Library -> Caches -> com.pinterest.PINDiskCache.ResourceLoader is the Resource Loader Cache directory we created.